Mortgage Loan Payment Deferment

 The forbearance will add length to the end of the loan, but will not change the monthly payment.
 After the crisis is over, you may want to make a lump-sum principal payment or make additional payments to principal each month to bring the loan end-date back in line with your original agreement at your discretion.

-Please download and fill out the following form completely and with as much detail as possible.
-A Yakima Federal lender will contact you and discuss the situation with you.
 If you have any questions about your loan or would like to discuss your situation with loan department staff, please reach out to your local branch.

 Here is some more information about a deferment.